rastersoft/slingshot_gnome/README.md

         sudo apt-get update
         sudo apt-get install slingshot-launcher gala

+It is mandatory to also install the 'gala' window manager, even if it is not used, because slingtshot needs some dconf files from it, but has a bug in the dependencies list.

 Maybe you will want to also install 'plank', 'elementary-icon-theme' and 'elementary-theme' packages to have a full Pantheon experience under Gnome Shell.
 To ensure that your system uses the elementary themes, just install